 Acquire Educational Training – Teaching, Student Management Skills, Assessment, etc.

 Explore Experiential Education Pedagogy

 Expand Skills To Work with Diverse Populations

 • Sense of purpose.
 Every day. • Pride in Outward Bound as a mission-driven organization • Lifelong learning happens here, via professional development opportunities, staff expeditions, and on-the-job training. • The staff community – fun, vibrant, intentional • Healthy, active, outdoor lifestyle - you have an office like no other.

 Additional Benefits for Field Staff:

-• Room & Board at one of our base camp communities • Per diem pay rate with regular increases for days worked in the field • Worker’s Compensation • Professional Development opportunities at little or no cost • Professional Equipment Purchase Program • Discounted rates on Wilderness First Responder courses sponsored by Outward Bound
+• Housing, or a housing stipend, is provided at each of our bases • Per diem pay rate with regular increases for days worked in the field • Worker’s Compensation • Professional Development opportunities at little or no cost • Professional Equipment Purchase Program • Discounted rates on Wilderness First Responder courses sponsored by Outward Bound

 Sign Up for Updates